ucla-biostat-200c/2023spring/syllabus/syllabus.md

 ### Exam

-There is a midterm exam (time TBD) and a final exam .
+There is a midterm exam (time TBD) and a final exam.

 ### Final Grade

-Grades will be based on homework (30%), midterm (30%), final exam (30%), and class participation (lecture/office hour attendence and questions) (10%).
+Grades will be based on homework (30%), midterm (30%), final exam (30%), and class participation (lecture/office hour attendance and questions) (10%).

 ### UCLA ADA Policy